 Breezers: Synonym for hockey pants.

 Cool-Flo helmet: Batting helmet design with molded crown and side vents.
 Introduced to MLB in the 2005 All-Star Game and put into normal game use by many teams the following season.
 Manufactured by Rawlings.
-Not used in the majors after the 2012 season, except by catchers.
+Not used in the majors after the 2012 season, except by catchers and base coaches.

 Cooperalls: Long hockey pants worn by the Flyers and Whalers in the early 1980s.
 Named after their manufacturer, Cooper.
 Banned by the NHL after two seasons.